elisemercury/difPy-dev/docs/usage.rst

 Basic Usage
 ----------------

-difPy supports searching for duplicate and similar images within a single or multiple directories. difPy first needs to be initialized and build its image repository with ``:ref:`difPy.build```.
-After the ``dif object`` had been created, by applying ``difPy.search``, difPy starts the search for matching images.
+difPy supports searching for duplicate and similar images within a single or multiple directories. difPy first needs to be initialized and build its image repository with :ref:`difPy.build`.
+After the ``dif object`` had been created, by applying :ref:`difPy.search``, difPy starts the search for matching images.

 Single Folder Search
 ^^^^^^^^^^